Shrewsbury Flaxmill Maltings

 Advising on remediation measures for the world’s oldest cast-iron frame building near Shrewsbury, on a site hosting a number of other Grade I-, II- and II*-listed structures, offered us an opportunity to put our expertise to use in a unique context.

-Key to the redevelopment is choosing a new function that will ensure good use and maintenance of the site; the proposal is therefore to combine 120 new homes with offices.
+Key to the redevelopment was choosing a new function that will ensure good use and maintenance of the site; the proposal is therefore to combine 120 new homes with offices.
 We undertook a site inspection to find out more about the capacity of the existing structures, and were fortunate to also be able to review Bage’s original works.
 The aim was to minimise intrusive work to the delicate fabric of the buildings, and use traditional materials and techniques wherever possible.

 Extensive option studies were undertaken considering a range of potential end use scenarios.
 These options ranged from the insertion of a new vibration-damped long-span steel structure at all floors through to a minimum intervention scheme using discrete enhancements to provide additional robustness to the existing fabric.
 This latter scheme has been adopted and is currently well advanced on site.
 Despite the largely hidden interventions, the new building will still achieve its full potential, with a visitor centre and extensive commercial office space throughout.

 Complex restoration of Grade I-, II- and II*-listed buildings to provide mixed-use facilities

 £ 25 million